pymor/pymor/docs/source/tutorial_projection.rst

     U = fom.solve([1., 0.1, 0.1, 1.])
     fom.visualize(U)

-To build the ROM, we will need a reduced space :meth:`V_N` of small dimension :math:`N`.
+To build the ROM, we will need a reduced space :math:`V_N` of small dimension :math:`N`.
 Any subspace of the :attr:`~pymor.models.interface.Model.solution_space` of the FOM will do for our purposes here.
 We choose to build a basic POD space from some random solution snapshots.